jacobbickus/EagleEye/README.md

 ==

 The Code will generate two files.
 The file with the final-merged histograms is found in filename-merged.root. where filename is set in eagle.in.
 EagleEye does not permit visualizations.
 In order to visualize Changes made via eagle.in simply apply the same changes in mantis.in and run ./mantis -m vis_save.mac to create a .wrl file or in interactive mode ./mantis to use OPENGL.

+Analysis
+==

+The PostAnalysis.cc file analyzes Chopper On/Off root files for a given experimental simulation.
+The PostAnalysis.cc file can be run in CERN ROOT with the command:
+'> root -b -q 'PostAnalysis("ChopperOn.root","ChopperOff.root")''

+The File outputs the On/Off States respective: Detected Entries, Detected Weighted Sum, NRF Incident Water Weighted Sum.
+It also outputs the percent difference between the Chopper On/Off detected weighted sums.